Hewlett, Frederick (1844-1926)

-Isaiah West Taber’s Portrait Photograph of Fred Hewlett
+Isaiah West Taber’s Portrait Photograph of Frederick Hewlett

 THE PHOTOGRAPHER/ PHOTOGRAPHIC STUDIO:

-Photographic Studio: Taber Studios, 8 Montgomery Street, San Francisco, California.
+Photographic Studio: Taber Studio, 8 Montgomery Street, San Francisco, California.

 THE SITTER: